-- You can claim the work-related portion of other expenses that relate to your employment, such as union and professional association fees. - You can't claim private expenses such as childcare, fines, music, a flu shot or vaccinations, including Q fever vaccination. - You can't claim a deduction if the cost was met or reimbursed by your employer.
+- You can claim the work-related portion of other expenses that relate to your employment, including: - union and professional association fees - phone costs, with records showing your work-related use - personal protective equipment you buy, such as gloves, face masks, sanitiser or anti-bacterial spray if your work duties involve you cleaning a premise. - You can't claim private expenses such as music subscriptions, childcare or fines. - You can't claim a deduction if the cost was met or reimbursed by your employer.

-For more information, go to ato.gov.au/meatindustry or speak to a registered tax professional.
+For more information, go to ato.gov.au/cleaner or speak to a registered tax professional.